Data-Science-Link/the_depositum/data_final/catholic_catechism_trent/Catholic_Catechism_Trent_McHugh_Callan.md

 image of the holy Conception and Nativity of the Son of God, which are the objects of our firm faith, and believing which we revere and adore the wisdom of God in a mystery which is hidden.

-## ARTICLE IV : "Suffered Under Pontius Pilate, Was Crucified, Dead, And Buried'"

-Importance Of This Article
+## ARTICLE IV : "Suffered Under Pontius Pilate, Was Crucified, Dead, And Buried' Importance Of This Article
 How necessary is a knowledge of this Article, and how assiduous the pastor should be in stirring up in the minds of the faithful the frequent recollection of our Lord's Passion" we learn from the Apostle when he says that he knows nothing but Jesus Christ and him crucified.'
 The pastor, therefore, should exercise the greatest